 As you can see, there are many dangers of dust inhalation.
-If you are removing tile, hardwood flooring, or carpet, it is almost impossible to have a dustless floor removal unless you have the proper equipment.
-Luckily, if you are in Central Florida, you have Speedy Floor Removal.
+If you are removing tile, hardwood, or carpet flooring, it is almost impossible to have a dustless floor removal unless you have the proper equipment.
+Luckily, if you are in North and Central Florida, you have Speedy Floor Removal to count on.
 Our floor removal experts use state of the art equipment in homes and commercial properties to capture dust particles so you can breathe easier and healthier!

 Ready to remove your floor the stress and dust-free way?
 Contact us in your service area to receive a free project estimate.